 Des res: Hedgehogs are adept at making nests; it’s an inherent behaviour that hoglets practice while still in the nest.
 Leaving a patch of long grass and fallen leaves will provide suitable nesting material for them, while woody shrubs and bramble offer excellent structural support.
 Hedgehogs will also nest in log piles, under garden structures such as greenhouses and sheds, and even in compost heaps/bins.

 You can also buy or make hedgehog houses.
 Bear in mind that hedgehog houses are often ignored by their intended audience, and there’s no evidence that they do much to help hedgehog populations, but they certainly don’t hurt.
-Also, if you do install a house, resist the urge to check inside or clean it too often; essentially, you can clean it in April or October, but it should be left alone for the rest of the year.
+Also, if you do install a house, resist the urge to check inside or clean it too often; essentially, you can clean it in late April and October, but it should be left alone for the rest of the year.
 Hedgehog Street has more information about making and buying hedgehog houses on their website.